Eli-Dolney/Website/README.md

 # Website
 working on personal website resume
-Coding it with Html, CSS and Java
+Coding it in Html, CSS and Java